Tower Keep Restoration

 Following this, through citizen's contributions, Nagoya Castles' keeps were restored in steel reinforced concrete in 1959.
 Its' outward appearance reproduced the original tower, while the interior was a museum of historical items, materials and models.
 After 60 years of service, aging and earthquake resistance problems have forced the closure of the keeps.

 An abundance of historical materials and records has meant that it is possible to authentically restore Nagoya Castle's tower keep.
-For these reasons, Nagoya City is planning to rebuild the tower keeps by December of 2022.
+For these reasons, Nagoya City is planning to rebuild the tower keeps.

 Nagoya Castle survey measurements dating from 1932.
 Many such architectural charts remain.